philthompson10/pyqtdeploy/doc/building.rst

 the :program:`qmake` ``.pro`` files, needed to create the application.
 The simplest invocation is::

-    pyqtdeploy-build pyqt-demo.pdy
+    pyqtdeploy-build pyqt-demo.pdt

 The next step in the full build process would be to change to the build directory and run :program:`qmake`.
 The final step is target-specific.
-For Linux, macOS and Windows targets it is only necessary to run :program:`make` (or :program:`nmake` in the case of Windows).
-For an Android target it is necessary to run :program:`make` and Qt's :program:`androiddeployqt` utility.
+For Android, Linux, macOS and Windows targets it is only necessary to run :program:`make` (or :program:`nmake` in the case of Windows).
+(Although for an Android target using versions of Qt prior to v5.14 it is also necessary to run Qt's :program:`androiddeployqt` utility.)
 For an iOS target :program:`qmake` generates an Xcode project file.
 Xcode is then used to perform the final build.

 The demo's :program:`build-demo.py` script takes care of (almost) all of this process automatically.